 The medical school adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) in prohibiting discrimination against any qualified person with a disability within the context that medical students must possess the essential abilities necessary to undertake and complete the curriculum in a reasonably independent manner without having to rely on intermediaries.

 Matriculating and enrolled students with specific questions regarding medical school policies governing students with disabilities should contact Student Affairs at 269.337.6100.

 Our highly integrated curriculum blends the basic sciences with clinical sciences throughout all four years.
 The differences in curricula do not enable advanced placement of medical students from other medical schools.
 WMed does not consider transfer requests.

 Step 2: Supplemental Application

-After an initial review, candidates who meet our minimum academic requirements are notified via email and invited to complete our supplemental application.
+After an initial review, candidates who have earned a 3.0 GPA are invited via email to complete our supplemental application.
 A unique username and password are provided to each applicant.
 The supplemental application has three required components and is completed online.
-The deadline for submission of all components of the supplemental application is January 12, 2018.
+The deadline for submission of all components of the supplemental application is January 7, 2022.